AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 **3. Insights and Trends:**

 Provided insights into how age correlates with the likelihood of survival by examining survival rates for different age groups.
 Looked for notable patterns or trends in survival based on age.
+I realized children less than 18 had the highest rate of survival with approximately 54 percent survival rate, followed by adult between age 30 to 80 with survival rate of approximately 41 percent.

 The goal was to conduct a comprehensive analysis of the Titanic dataset and extract meaningful insights related to survival rates based on various factors.
 The Sql queries to the questions above can be found [Here](https://github.com/AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/blob/main/titanic%20datasets%20query.sql)